marka2g/sk_asset_images/README.md

 #### File uploads, management, and processing

 Use [CarrierWave](https://github.com/carrierwaveuploader/carrierwave/) for managing the images.
 It is sufficiently powerful and flexible to meet all of the requirements.
 Image manipulation can be done with an ImageMagick library such as [RMagick](https://github.com/carrierwaveuploader/carrierwave/blob/master/README.md#using-rmagick) or [MiniMagick](https://github.com/carrierwaveuploader/carrierwave/blob/master/README.md#using-minimagick).

+## The App

+### Getting started

+At [https://github.com/jpregracke/sk_asset_images](https://github.com/jpregracke/sk_asset_images) is a stub repository with the necessary gems (including MiniMagick) and the two basic primary models, Celeb and Title.
+It also includes some sample data in the seed file (two celebs and two titles) and sample source images in `test/fixtures` (one for each primary resource).
+Use this app as a starting point.

+### Testing

+Use any testing framework you wish for.

+### Submitting

+Send me a link to your code when you're done.

+### Questions

+Feel free to contact me with any questions that you have.